Develop a component or pattern

 While you’re working on your contribution, the Design System team will arrange a weekly catch up to find out how you’re getting on and if you need any help.

 Find examples of the component or pattern already in use.
-The best way to do this is to ask the government design community.
-Use the Design Slack channel and the digital service designers mailing list.
+The best way to do this is to ask the government design community on the digital service designers mailing list or the #design channel on cross-government Slack.

 Examples and research from government services are usually most relevant.
 But look at how other organisations solve the problem too.